coreui/coreui/README.md

 Curious why I decided to create CoreUI?
 Please read this article: [Jack of all trades, master of none.
 Why Bootstrap Admin Templates suck.](https://medium.com/@lukaszholeczek/jack-of-all-trades-master-of-none-5ea53ef8a1f#.7eqx1bcd8)

-CoreUI is an Open Source Bootstrap Admin Template.
-But CoreUI is not just another Admin Template.
-It goes way beyond hitherto admin templates thanks to transparent code and file structure.
-And if that's not enough, let’s just add that CoreUI consists bunch of unique features and over 1000 high quality icons.
+CoreUI is an Open Source UI Kit built on top of Bootstrap 4.
+CoreUI is the fastest way to build modern dashboard for any platforms, browser or device.
+A complete Dashboard and WebApp UI Kit that allows you to quickly build eye-catching, high-quality, high-performance responsive applications using your framework of choice.

 ## Table of Contents